-A new study published in the British Journal of Surgery found that patient mortality rates following emergency surgical admissions varied significantly from hospital to hospital in England and survival rates were also higher in hospitals that had better resources.
+A new study found that patient death rates following emergency surgical admissions varied significantly from hospital to hospital in England.

 To investigate, Omar Faiz, Consultant Colorectal Surgeon and Honorary Senior Lecturer, St. Mark's Hospital and Imperial College London, and his colleagues conducted a national study to quantify and explore variability in death rates among high-risk emergency general surgery patients.
 Their analysis included 367,796 patients who received care at 145 hospitals from 2000 to 2009.